heliotrope3n/the-energy-chronicles/_posts/2017-11-22-Energy-of-A-Ball-Drop.md

 date: 2017-11-22
 ---

+Today we worked on a worksheet with our group, which involved dropping tennis balls and using a photo gate.

 ## Today I learned:

 When dropping a ball, the starting energy is always potential and right before the ball hits the ground the energy will always be kinetic.